 — Anh NGUYEN

-According to a report of UN Food and Agriculture Organization, 1/3 of commercial fish stocks are being harvested at biologically unsustainable levels and 90% are fully exploited.
+According to a UN Food and Agriculture Organization report, 1/3 of commercial fish stocks are being harvested at biologically unsustainable levels, and 90% are fully exploited.
 At the same time, we have also heard that it is recommendable that “a healthy, balanced diet should include at least 2 portions (280g) of fish a week”.

 That means 14,5 kg of fish per year per English man.
-This number is reflected here in this chart – people in the UK consumes around 10 to 20kg of fish per person in 2017.
-So, should an English man eat 2 portions (280g) of fish per week or should he not?
-Or maybe the English people are not to blame, but countries such as China or Japan or Korea who are catching and eating way too much fish? (> 50kg per year per person)
+This number is reflected in this chart – people in the UK consumed around 10 to 20 kilograms of fish per person in 2017.
+So, should an English man eat 2 portions (280g) of fish per week, or should he not?
+Or maybe the English people are not to blame, but countries such as China, Japan or Korea are catching and eating too much fish? (> 50kg per year per person)